DanielOchoa/progress-wizard-example/README.md

 # Progress-wizard-example

-This is an ember-cli app example that shows a progress bar which state is persisted between routes.
+This is an *ember-cli* example app that shows an animated progress bar which state is persisted between routes.

-This progress var can be very useful when setting a wizard-like guide walkthrough on an ember app that spans across multiple routes.
+This progress var can be very useful when setting a wizard-like guide or walkthrough on an ember app that spans across multiple routes.

 ### How?